 The ESC is the trustee, or fiduciary, for its scholarship programs.
 This activity is presented as a private-purpose trust fund.
 The ESC also acts in a trustee capacity as an agent for individuals or other entities.
 These activities are reported in agency funds.
-All of the ESC's fiduciary activities are reported in separate statements of fiduciary net assets and changes in fiduciary net assets.
+All of the ESC's fiduciary activities are reported in separate statements of fiduciary net assets and changes in fiduciary net assets on pages 19 and 20.
 These activities are excluded from the ESC's other financial statements because the assets cannot be utilized by the ESC to finance its operations.